I – Definitions of Ailments

 – Interleukin – Any of a number of immune system chemicals manufactured by the body to aid in fighting infection.
 A natural blood substance that helps immune system cells to communicate.

-– Intestinal flora – The “Friendly” bacteria present in the intestines that are essential for the digestion and metabolism of certain nutrients.
+– Intestinal flora – The “Friendly” bacteria present in the intestines that are essential for the and metabolism of certain nutrients.

 – Intestinal malabsorption – A condition in which the nutrients found in food are not absorbed by the body.